External bifold door locations: Patio, kitchen, extensions, and summer houses

 - Single glazed – this is just a single pane of glass.
 You are likely only to find them on listed buildings where double or triple glazing is not allowed to be installed

 - Double glazed – created by taking two glass panes and separating them with a spacer bar.
 The gap between the panes traps heat which slows energy loss.
 Double glazing is the most common type of glazing

 - Triple glazed – the most thermally efficient type of glazing.
 Uses the same technology as double glazing but includes an extra pane of glass for added thermal insulation

 Choosing the right material for your bifold doors

 The material you choose for your kitchen bifold doors can affect the energy efficiency, as well as the look and cost of the bifold doors you choose.

 Bifold doors are available in the following materials:

 - Composite – composite bifold doors offer the low maintenance associated with aluminium but with the look of a natural oak door.
-Take a look at our Ultra range of bifold doors if you’d like to install a composite door
+Take a look at our Ultra composite range of bifold doors if you’d like to install a composite door

 - uVPC – uVPC bifold doors are also available and offer a versatile option for exterior doors. uPVC will complement any style of home, however, uPVC can break down over time so they are not as long lasting as wooden, composite or aluminium bifold doors